Generic Name: fluocinonide (FLOO-oh-SIN-oh-nide)

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); acne-like rash; burning, cracking, irritation, or peeling not present before you began using fluocinonide cream; excessive hair growth; inflamed hair follicles; inflammation around the mouth; muscle weakness; thinning, softening, or discoloration of the skin; unusual weight gain, especially in the face.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue); acne-like rash; dizziness; excessive hair growth; fainting; inflamed hair follicles; inflammation around the mouth; irritation, burning, redness, or swelling not present before using fluocinonide cream; loss of appetite; nausea or vomiting; thinning, softening, or discoloration of the skin; unexplained weight loss; unusual tiredness; weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include increased thirst or urination; muscle weakness; unusual weight gain, especially in the face.Proper storage of fluocinonide cream:

 Store fluocinonide cream at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep fluocinonide cream out of the reach of children and away from pets.

 - If you have any questions about fluocinonide cream, please talk with your doctor, pharmacist, or other health care provider.

 - Fluocinonide cream is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.